Samsung/tizen-docs/docs/application/native/guides/connectivity/connection.md

     }
     ```

-<a name="getting-internet-connection-state-information"></a>
 ## Getting Internet Connection State Information

 To get the Internet connection state is ONLINE or OFFLINE:

-1. To get internet connection state of the given profile, use `connection_profile_get_internet_state()` function.
+1. To get internet connection state of the given profile, use `connection_profile_get_internet_state()`.
 The first parameter contains the profile type, in second parameter it returns the given profile internet connection state( CONNECTION_INTERNET_STATE_OFFLINE or CONNECTION_INTERNET_STATE_ONLINE).

     ```
     int connection_profile_get_internet_state(connection_profile_h profile,